Shukri al-Quwatli: Coup d'état of 1949

-On 29 March 1949, Zaim launched a coup d'état, overthrowing Quwatli.
+On 30 March 1949, Zaim launched a coup d'état, overthrowing Quwatli.
 Zaim's troops entered Damascus and raided Quwatli's home.
 They disarmed his guard and confronted Quwatli in his night clothes before army officer Ibrahim al-Husseini arrested him.
 After being allowed to change his clothes, Quwatli was taken by the authorities to the city's Mezzeh Prison.
 Prime Minister al-Azm was also arrested.
+Finally on 7 April, Quwatli and al-Azm resigned.
 The coup had been backed and allegedly co-planned with the US Central Intelligence Agency.
 The US was the first country to recognize Zaim's government, followed by the UK, France, and the Hashemite kingdoms of Iraq and Jordan.
 Quwatli's mother died of a heart attack about a week after his overthrow.

 Exile in Egypt

 As a result of pressure from the Egyptian and Saudi governments to spare the life of their ally Quwatli, al-Zaim agreed to release Quwatli from prison in mid-April 1949.
 After officially resigning as President, Quwatli was exiled to Alexandria, Egypt.
 In Egypt he was respected as a guest of honor by King Farouk and after the July 1952 revolution, by the Free Officers who gained power.
 Despite his positive relationship with the ousted king Farouk, Quwatli developed a close friendship with the founder of the Free Officers, Gamal Abdel Nasser, who became Egypt's leader in 1954.